-In 2015, the University of Pennsylvania had the number one undergraduate business school in the country, according to U.S. News & World Report.
-Undergraduate students can pursue a generalized Bachelor of Science (B.S.) in Economics, which offers concentrations in 20 areas, including public policy and business, business ethics and legal studies, real estate, retailing and statistics.
+The University of Pennsylvania had the number one undergraduate business school in the country, according to U.S. News and World Report for 2017.
+Unlike many other business schools, all undergraduate business students pursue a generalized Bachelor of Science (B.S.) in Economics, which offers concentrations in 20 areas, including public policy and business, business ethics and legal studies, real estate, retailing, and statistics.
+All undergraduates are required to study a foreign language.
 Additional school features include the chance to establish professional contacts at recruiting events or use the school's alumni database to gain advice from business professionals.

 University of Notre Dame in Notre Dame, IN

 Top Undergraduate Business Schools

-|University of California - Berkeley||BASE summer program||Berkeley, CA|
+|University of California - Berkeley||Has the BASE summer program||Berkeley, CA|

-|University of North Carolina at Chapel Hill||Undergraduate Assured Admission Program||Chapel Hill, NC|
+|University of North Carolina at Chapel Hill||Has the Undergraduate Assured Admission Program||Chapel Hill, NC|

 |Emory University||Located in Atlanta, one of the top cities for business||Atlanta, GA|

-|Massachusetts Institute of Technology||Undergraduate Research Opportunities Program (UROP)||Cambridge, MA|
+|Massachusetts Institute of Technology||Offers the Undergraduate Research Opportunities Program (UROP)||Cambridge, MA|

 The business schools of the University of Pennsylvania, University of Notre Dame, and New York University are all highly ranked by U.S. News and World Report, which is a strong indicator of a great business program.
 In addition to securing high rankings, the best undergraduate business schools have many opportunities for specialization and research.